Matsunosuke: 2004

-Matsunosuke had his debut on 23 September 2004 in the European Breeders Fund Poppin Lane Maiden Stakes at Pontefract where he fell around halfway through the 6 furlong class 4 race.
+Matsunosuke had his debut on 23 September 2004 in the European Breeders Fund Poppin Lane Maiden Stakes at Pontefract, where he fell around halfway through the 6 furlong class 4 race.
 He also brought down Baileys Honour when he fell.
 His starting odds were 66/1 and he was ridden by Dean McKeown.
-After this he rode once more in 2004 when in October he came 10th in a class 4 maiden stakes at Newmarket.
+His last ride of 2004 was in October, when he came 10th in a class 4 maiden stakes at Newmarket.

 2005

-In 2005 he started his first full flat racing season with a win at Catterick on 6 April in the class 5 Toytop Maiden Stakes over 6 furlongs at 20/1, one of only 2 wins over 6 furlongs for him.
+In 2005, he started his first full flat racing season with a win at Catterick on 6 April in the class 5 Toytop Maiden Stakes over 6 furlongs at 20/1, one of only 2 wins over 6 furlongs for him.
 He was ridden by Tony Culhane.
 He rode 10 more times in 2005 in handicap races under 8 different jockeys, including future joint-champion jockey Seb Sanders.
 During this period he won once more in the 5 furlong, class 5 Flyers Handicap at Sandown on 11 August under Seb Sanders.
 He was 16/1.

 2006

 He ran another 12 times in 2006, winning on his second appearance of the season on 6 May in a 5-furlong, class 4 handicap at Thirsk.
 He won at 6/1 and was ridden by apprentice jockey Luke Morris, who has now become the most successful jockey to ride Matsunosuke in terms of prize money and placings.
 He won once more in 2006 on 13 July at Newmarket in a class 4 handicap over 5 furlongs.
 He was ridden by Darryll Holland and won at odds of 16/1.
-Incidentally the horse that came second on both occasions was Handsome Cross.
+Incidentally, the horse that came second on both occasions was Handsome Cross.

 He also ran in a Heritage Handicap at Ascot on 20 July 2006 which was the biggest race by far in terms of stature and prize money he had entered up until that point.
-However luck was not on his side as he unseated rider Luke Morris after clipping the heels of Lafi.
+However, luck was not on his side as he unseated rider Luke Morris after clipping the heels of Lafi.
 The fact that he took part in the race, however, shows how far he had come and the aspirations of the team behind him and possibly what was to come.